 If you provide your information voluntarily to the Central Register your details will stay on the Central Register until you request in writing to have them removed.
 It is important that you advise the NSW Ministry of Health of any change to your contact details.

 Information placed on the Central Register as part of the mandatory requirements under the ART Act, (i.e. information related to every live birth of donor conceived offspring after 1 January 2010) will remain on the Central Register and cannot be removed.

-As a result of changes to the ART Act that commenced in May 2016 individuals conceived prior to the commencement of the ART Act as a result of ART treatment provided by an ART provider using a donated gamete are entitled to de-identified information, known as "accessible information", about their donor.
+People conceived prior to the commencement of the ART Act as a result of ART treatment provided by an ART provider using a donated gamete are entitled to de-identified information, known as accessible information, about their donor.